 A "hedge" is a living wall composed of plants.
 Some are purely decorative, while others serve primarily a practical function.
 Hedge plants used decoratively are often trimmed to precise sizes and shapes and include evergreen and deciduous shrubs.
 Such shrubs may also serve the practical function of affording a property some security.

 01 of 13

 02 of 13

 03 of 13

-Among needle-bearing evergreens, yew bushes are perhaps the classic hedge plants.
+Among needle-bearing evergreens, yew bushes (Taxus) are perhaps the classic hedge plants.
 They are popular, partly because they tolerate shade.
 Some yews grow tall enough to serve as privacy screens.
-However, yews are slow growers.Continue to 5 of 9 below.
+However, yews are slow growers.
+They are also too poisonous to grow around children.

 Deciduous hedge shrubs look great while they're in bloom, but just so-so during the winter.
 Also, because they drop their leaves and stand naked for part of the year, deciduous shrubs make for less than ideal privacy screens.

+Lilac bushes (Syringa) are one of your more fragrant choices.
 To form a hedge with such a shrub, simply plant several of them in a line.
 Don't fuss with making them conform to precise, predetermined dimensions.

 08 of 13

 09 of 13

-Although trees in the wild, Canadian hemlocks (Tsuga canadensis) are among the easiest trees to prune into hedges.
-MacPhailWoods.org states, "Prune hemlock lightly but often during the first few growing seasons (two to three times from late June to late August for two to three years).
+Although trees in the wild, Canadian hemlocks (Tsuga canadensis) are often sold in shrub form for use in hedges.
+The MacPhail Woods site states, "Prune hemlock lightly but often during the first few growing seasons (two to three times from late June to late August for two to three years).
 After three years prune once, in late June, as with white spruce."
 The site cautions against cutting the leaders until the hemlock hedge or windbreak has attained the height you envisioned for it.

+Do not prune hedge plants so as to form a wall straight-up-and-down.
+Rather, prune hedges so that the base is wider than the top (a shape sometimes referred to as an inverted keystone).
+This will allow sufficient sunlight to reach the growth at the bottom, keeping it healthy.
+To aid you in the task of pruning hedge plants, you'll probably want to invest in a hedge trimmer and make sure you have a tape measure handy.
 The key to straight and level lines is to lay out a foolproof network of guides before cutting, using stakes and string.
 Pruning hedges is truly a case of, "You get what you put into it."
 If you measure carefully with a tape measure and place your guides exactly where they should be, then you'll get a precisely trimmed hedge.
-But if you just try to "eyeball it," then the end result will reflect your haste.
+But if you just try to eyeball it, then the end result will reflect your haste.
 It's that simple.
 Hedges are not for homeowners who desire low-maintenance landscaping.